ucomignani/InFine/README.md

 MIMIC-3 can be obtained on [MIMIC-3](https://physionet.org/content/mimiciii/1.4/)

-## works file
+## Running InFine
-The command line to launch InFine prototype consists of either 1 parameter (name of file containing a jobs list) or 9 parameters (the description of a single job).
+The command line to launch *InFine* prototype consists of either 1 parameter (name of file containing a jobs list) or 9 parameters (the description of a single job).

-A job is described by DBName, TableORquery, dataInput1.csv attrJoinId1 fdsInput1.txt dataInput2.csv attrJoinId2 fdsInput2.txt nbRuns where:
+A job is described by *DBName*, *TableORquery*, *dataInput1.csv*, *attrJoinId1*, *fdsInput1.txt*, *dataInput2.csv*, *attrJoinId2*, *fdsInput2.txt*, *nbRuns* where:
-	DBname: the database which corresponds to the set of data sets (information)
+* DBname: the database which corresponds to the set of data sets (information)
-	TableORquery: name of join table or a query (human information).
-Due to some special characters, one needs to enclose with " dataInput1.csv attrJoinId1 fdsInput1.txt: the LEFT data for the join operation following by the id of the join attribute and the valid FDs dataInput2.csv attrJoinId2 fdsInput2.txt: the RIGHT data for the join operation following by the id of the join attribute and the valid FDs
+* TableORquery: name of join table or a query (information).
+Due to some special characters, one needs to enclose by "
+* dataInput1.csv attrJoinId1 fdsInput1.txt: the **LEFT** data for the join operation following by the id of the join attribute and the valid FDs
+* dataInput2.csv attrJoinId2 fdsInput2.txt: the **RIGHT** data for the join operation following by the id of the join attribute and the valid FDs
-	nbRuns: number of runs with these parameters.
+* nbRuns: number of runs with these parameters.
 It uses for statistics.

 For instance: PTE "pte_atm|X|pte_drug" pte_atm.csv 0 pte_atm_nulleq_efd.txt pte_drug.csv 0 pte_drug_nulleq_efd.txt 10
 pte_atm.csv and pte_drug.csv coming from the database PTE.
 The ids 0 and 0 correspond respectively to the id of the join attribute of pte_atm.csv and pte_drug.csv. pte_atm_nulleq_efd.txt and pte_drug_nulleq_efd.txt contain respectively the valid FDs of pte_atm.csv and pte_drug.csv .
 These settings are executed 10 times.